AInovix/Novix/4-blockchain-integrations/blockchain-integrations12.md

 Scalable Architecture: Designing the system to handle increasing numbers of users and transactions, possibly using techniques like sharding or layer-2 solutions.

-For more details, refer to our Scalability Whitepaper (#Novix/scalability-whitepaper).
+For more details, refer to our [Scalability Whitepaper](scalability-whitepaper.md).
 ### Workflow Example
 Below is a sequence diagram illustrating how a Novix AI agent interacts with Solana for trade monitoring and execution:
 ```mermaid